genuary2021/genuary2021.github.io/prompts.md

 # PROMPTS IN PROGRESS

-Here follows an unordered list of interesting code prompts
+Here follows an unordered list of interesting code prompts:

 ---

-this one is roughly based on the current October challenge from symbiocene.art
+This one is roughly based on the October challenge from [symbiocene.art](symbiocene.art).

 ```
 // uppercase parts can be your own variables